ethaden/confluent-zookeeper-playground/split-brain/README.md

 This configuration is erroneous due to having an even number of zookeeper nodes.
 It might lead to a `split-brain` situation, where two leaders exist.

+CAUTION: Everything contained in this repository is not supported by Confluent.

+DISCLAIMER AND WARNING: You use this code at your own risk!
+Please do not use it for production systems.
+The author may not be held responsible for any harm caused by this code!

 ## Running the demo

 Start docker containers, but only three zookeeper nodes for now, use this line for the three nodes